 While not a formal submission under Section 4 of the Linear Parks Act 2006, the Minister for Planning received a petition signed by 1,773 signatures calling for a more environmentally friendly material than the concrete path.
-The petition has been provided to the Minister and will be considered in his decision making process.
-Further detail is provided in section 4.3 of this What We Heard Report.
+The petition has been provided to the new Minister for Planning and Local Government and will be considered in her decision making process.
+Further detail is provided in section 4.3 of this Consultation Report.